 The environmental review process may be tiered, comprised of a Tier I and Tier II review, or a single site-specific review.
-The environmental review considers the site-specific impacts of each project in relation to: floodplains and wetlands, wildlife, historical and cultural resources, and coastal zones along with other specific reviews.
-See the Environmental SOP for the review of each specific regulation, executive order, and law included within NEPA.
+The environmental review considers the site-specific impacts of each project in relation to floodplains and wetlands, wildlife, historical and cultural resources, and coastal zones along with other specific reviews.
 All mitigation requirements for a project are covered in the site-specific review.